 I applied to the University of San Diego and was accepted into their Master’s program for Marriage & Family Therapy.
 After graduating from USD in 1999, I worked on accruing the required 3000 hours of experience needed to test for licensure as a Marriage & Family Therapist with the California Board of Behavioral Sciences.
 I gained my 3000 hours experience as an intern in private practice and as a therapist at Scripps Mercy Hospital.
 When I became a licensed Marriage & Family Therapist (MFC 43147) I expanded my practice and moved to my current Mission Valley office.

 Mid 2018, I made a big move to the Ozarks of Arkansas after obtaining my MFT license which allows me to practice therapy across state lines.
-I currently live on 30 acres accompanied by goats, chickens, barn cats and dogs.
-I am thrilled to be able to offer online video and phone counseling to my California clients, both former and new!
+I currently live on 30 acres accompanied by goats, chickens, barn cats, and dogs.

 I find the field of counseling a rewarding profession as I’m able to use all my educational and life experiences in varying degrees.
 It’s one of the only fields where life in and out of the office isn’t divided.
 I love my profession and appreciate my clients and all the hard work they do to make their lives and relationships better.